yakirnadav/CloudletTemplates/charts/MongoDB Cluster/README.md

 ## Optional: TLS Configuration

-This example uses example CRT and KEY files (`sample.crt` and `sample.pem`) inside a Kubernetes secret called `certificates.yaml` that is mounted to the `/certificates` location on a seperate volume inside the MongoDB pods, so your cluster comes pre-built with TLS (self generated) encryption which the Node.JS uses to connect to the Cluster.
+This example uses example CRT and KEY files (`sample.crt` and `sample.pem`) inside a Kubernetes secret called `certificates.yaml` that is mounted to the `/certificates` location on a seperate volume inside the MongoDB pods AND in the node.js application, so your cluster comes pre-built with TLS (self generated) encryption which the Node.JS uses to connect to the Cluster.

-It is important to note that the example image is packaged with the `sample.crt` and `sample.pem` files.
-In order to create your own custom certificates, the image must be repackaged and rebuilt.
+It is important to note that the example image is not packaged with the `sample.crt` and `sample.pem` files and they are loaded through a Kubernetes secrets to a seperate volume.
+In order to create your own custom certificates, the secret must be rebuilt.

 In order to create self-signed certificates, do the following steps: